Buying a house in England & Wales

 - you can give your lender the solicitor’s or conveyancer’s details;

 - your conveyancer can make contact with the seller's conveyancer and begin work on drafting the contract that will form the basis of the selling/buying agreement; and

 - the solicitor or conveyancer can check over any valuation reports and offers of advance.

+Normally lenders and borrowers use the same conveyancer - although sometimes different conveyancers act for buyer and lender, and this is called seperate representation.
 The fee charged by conveyancers will vary.
-It is worth getting estimates from several conveyancers.
-Whichever conveyancer you decide to use, check that your lender is happy to use the same conveyancer for their legal work - this should help to keep the total legal costs you have to pay as low as possible.
+Whichever conveyancer you decide to use, you may want to check that your lender is happy to use the same conveyancer for their legal work as this should help to keep the total legal costs you have to pay as low as possible.
 Some mortgage deals include free conveyancing up to a certain value, which can be useful if you want to minimise your upfront costs.

 Once you have your completion date, you will need to think about organising moving in.
 Removal firms can sometimes get very busy, so it is worth getting quotes in advance and booking as soon as you know your completion date if you are planning to hire a firm to pack or move your furniture.